The Media Magician

 Andreas Axmann was born in the Bavarian Forest in 1985.
 It all started in the classic way: with the obligatory magic box for Christmas, which an aunt gave him.
 Fortunately, there was a magic store nearby that offered materials and courses for the next generation.
 At the age of 7, he performed on a big stage for the first time.
 Further support came from the German magic club “Magischer Zirkel”, which accepted him in 2002.
 So it was obvious that he would soon be presenting his skills in public.
 This was followed by several international awards and engagements on television and at corporate events.
 Andreas Axmann came to Berlin in 2004 to begin his studies in theater and event technology, which he completed in 2008 with a diploma thesis on the subject of “magic theater”.
 Since then, magic has been his main profession.
 In 2010, Andreas Axmann became the first German iPad magician to specialize in the field of “digital magic”.

-In 2011, the media magician was runner-up in the German “Magic with Performance” category and took part in the World Magic Championships.
-He was also invited to perform his iPad magic in Las Vegas for the first time that year.
-Andreas Axmann celebrated his 20th anniversary on stage in 2012.
-Since 2014, he has been entertaining participants at conferences and congresses on the subject of digitalization with his unique “show-lecture” concept.
-In 2019, he added the topic of artificial intelligence, which completely changed the nature of his magic once again.
+In 2011, the Media Magician was runner-up in the German “Magic with speech” category and took part in the World Magic Championships.
+He was also invited to perform his iPad magic in Las Vegas for the first time this year.
+Andreas Axmann has been entertaining participants at conferences and congresses on the subject of digitalization with his unique “show-keynote” concept since 2014.
+In 2019, he added the topic of artificial intelligence, which further developed his style of magic.
 In his online show from 2020, Andreas Axmann created a new segment by combining his digital effects with live virtual video tricks.
-Since 2022, he has dedicated himself to the digital specialty of “human-machine interaction” and performs magic with a real robot on the subject of artificial intelligence.
-In 2024, he added effects and content on the pioneering topic of extended reality glasses.
+Since 2022, he has dedicated himself to the digital specialty of “human-machine interaction” and amazes with an industrial robot, among other things.
+In 2024, he added effects with the Vision Pro extended reality headset.
+And in 2026, a humanoid robot will even appear on stage …

 Awards